 A bone-in ham will have more flavor than boneless ham; it's the same for chicken and steak.
 One nice advantage to using a bone-in ham is that you have the ham bone when the meat is removed.
 Use it to make split pea soup for a wonderful second dinner that's practically free!

 The combination of brown sugar, mustard, and honey forms a glaze on the ham as it cooks.
 And the slow cooker environment is perfect for making ham that is very tender and moist.
 Most ham seems to dry out in the oven; that won't happen in the crockpot!

 If you like, you can stud the ham with whole cloves before you add the glaze.
 Just push the cloves gently but firmly into the meat, pointed side down.
-For a ham this size, about 24 cloves is the right amount.
+For a ham of this size, about 24 cloves are the right amount.
 This is a great job for the kids on Easter morning.